AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 {sample}BCT\_Treemap\_Chart\_03{sample}

-No matter what data structure you use, colors and sizes of tiles represent the **value** field.
+No matter what data structure you use, colors and sizes of tiles represent the `value` field.
 Alternatively, sizes can represent an optional `size` field, so adding it to the data allows you to show two different parameters instead of one.

 Please note: you do not need to specify values and sizes of parent elements – they are calculated automatically.
 Also note that tiles are [sorted](#sorting_order) by value, but if you add the `size` field, they are sorted by size.

-On the Treemap chart below, the size of each tile represents the population of a country ("size"), and the color represents the population density ("value"):
+On the Treemap chart below, the size of each tile represents the population of a country (`size`), and the color represents the population density (`value`):

 ```
 // create data